 Eventually, though, I calmed down and started writing, and guess what?
 I soon discovered I love character studies!
 Who’d a thunk?

-Since then, I use character studies for each novel I draft.
+Since then, I use character studies for each novel I draft (I’ve got like nine now even though I’ve so far published only one fiction book).
 It took me a while, though, to stumble upon a trick that has made writing my characters so much easier.

 I’ll warn you, though: It’s a little heretical.
 It will probably make some people pretty mad.
 It might even make you hate me.